Simple Vegetarian Jollof Rice

 Jollof Rice can be a challenging and intimidating recipe, which requires precision and patience.
 So I have decided to remove the guess work and experimentation with a simple and easy to follow recipe.

 This is a no frills Jollof Rice recipe that is full of flavour, spice and heat and easy to follow.
-The entire recipe can be completed in ONE POT in one and a half hours (which is fantastic given Jollof can be an entrie afternoon event).
 Plus, it is vegetarian friendly, which means, you will not need any animal stock or protein to create the perfect pot of jollof rice.

 This jollof rice is perfect for any celebration meal, whether birthdays, parties or holidays, but it is just as great for a weekly meal prep.